What Is The Impact of Brexit on UK Businesses?

 Officially, the UK leaves the European Union at midnight on January 31st 2020.
 Assuming the European Parliament gives the green light.

 As of February 1st, the UK will enter a transition period until December 31st 2020, during which the trading relationship will continue to follow the EU rules.
 The full impact of Brexit of UK businesses won’t be felt just yet.

 During the transition period, priority for Boris Johnson will be to negotiate a UK-EU free trade deal.
-This will be essential if the UK wants to be able to continue to trade with the EU with no tariffs or quotas*.
+This is essential if the UK wants to continue trading with the EU without tariffs or quotas*.